PJ-568/font-cengluan/README.en.md

 > Thanks to the **WenQuanYi** team for providing the `WenQuanYi Bitmap Song v1.0.0-RC1 Hero` font.

 The script files `build.bash` and `build_font_from_bdf.py` in this repository are licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](LICENSE).
-All reference files in the `original/references/` directory are licensed under the [Unlicense](original/references/LICENSE).
+`original/references/pinyin_hanzi` is licensed under GNU Lesser General Public License (LGPL) 2.1.
+Other reference files in the `original/references/` directory are licensed under the [Unlicense](original/references/LICENSE).
 The generated font files in this project are licensed under the [Free Chinese Font License and GNU GENERAL PUBLIC LICENSE Version 2](FONT-LICENSE).

 ## Contributing